-Now all the URL’s point to the same post and thus again create duplicate content for you.
-By setting up canonical URL, you are directing search engine robots to which link they should index.
-This is one of the first things that you should look into your blog.
+All the URL’s point to the same post and thus create duplicate content for you.
+By setting up canonical URL, you are directing search engine robots to the links they should index.
+This is one of the first things that you should look into on your blog.

-In WordPress 2.9+, this is a default feature of WordPress or else you can use a plugin like SEO By Yoast inbuilt feature to quickly add canonical to your WordPress blog.
-Moreover, if you see comment-page-1 and such issues, it will also be fixed by using canonical URL.
-You can also manually add this code to your theme before <head> section
+In WordPress 2.9+, this is a default feature.
+You can also use a plugin like SEO By Yoast’s inbuilt feature to quickly add canonical to your WordPress blog.
+Moreover, if you see comment-page-1 or similar issues, it will also be fixed by using canonical URLs.
+You can also manually add this code to your theme before <head> section.

 You should also check out this video from Matt Cutts where he explains more about Canonical tag:

-Fixing duplicate content when somebody copied your article:
+Fixing duplicate content i ncase someone has copied your article

-Now all the above mentioned WordPress duplicate issues are one which you can deal directly within your blog.
-Now, this worse duplicate content penalty is when you are penalize for someone action.
-For example, some blogger copying your blog post and he outranked your post.
+All the above-mentioned WordPress duplicate issues are ones which you can deal with directly on your blog.
+Now, worse is when you are penalized for someone else’s actions.
+For example, suppose a blogger copied your blog and outranked your post.
 This is where you need to take help of Google DMCA.
-Google DMCA is very useful for Bloggers and webmasters to file a complaint regarding any such content on net which is copied from your blog post.
-If it’s a BlogSpot blog, Google will delete the post immediately & if it’s a self-hosted blog or static site, Google will remove it from web index.
-How to start with it?
+Google DMCA is very useful for bloggers and webmasters to file complaints regarding any such content on the internet which is copied from your blog post.
+If it’s a BlogSpot blog, Google will delete the post immediately.
+If it’s a self-hosted blog or static site, Google will remove it from web index.
+How to start with it, you may ask.

-In most of the cases any good WordPress themes take care of duplication issue.
-For example, Genesis and many other theme club offers such SEO optimized framework and that’s where a premium themes stand out of free WordPress theme.
-Though you can consider using Genesis theme or you can simply tweak your existing theme with the help of codes and plugins to make it duplicate content free.
+In most of the cases, any good WordPress theme takes care of duplication issues.
+For example, Genesis and many other theme club offer such SEO optimized framework and that’s where premium themes stand out compared to free WordPress themes.
+You can consider using the Genesis theme or you can simply tweak your existing theme with the help of codes and plugins to make it free from duplicate content.

-If you like this post, I would suggest you to read:
+If you like this post, I suggest you read:

-Do let us know what other WordPress duplicate content issues you have faced till now and what steps have you taken to fix the issue on your Website?
+Do let us know what other WordPress duplicate content issues you have faced and the steps you have taken to fix the issue.